Wellbeing

 Student wellbeing is a central part of all aspects of what we do at Brunswick South West Primary School.
 We have an Engagement and Wellbeing Team who undertake specific training and implement improvement programs at the school.

 Strong relationships are nurtured through the Buddy Program, the Student Representative Council and Student Leadership groups.
-In addition to this, an extensive range of high interest programs and activities including Performing Arts classes, the Art Challenge, sport clinics, Circle Time and programs with the Waratah Special Development School Satellite Unit provide opportunities to compliment the educational programs at our school.
+In addition to this, an extensive range of high interest programs and activities including Performing Arts classes, the Art Challenge, sport clinics, Circle Time and programs with the Waratah Special Development School Satellite Unit provide opportunities to complement the educational programs at our school.

 Student Leadership